originswift/learn.net/exercises/B1A.md

 > Before we get to the testing bits, we introduce opinionated structuring for simple .NET applications.
 > Some OOP paradigms like inheritance, polymorphism, etc. are showcased here.

+## Tips
+- You may copy the example files from [dystopiandev](../solutions/B1A/dystopiandev/) to skip file creation in this exercise.
+- Creating the files yourself will help explain the steps, but the example exists as a reference.
+This is the recommended approach.

 ## Tasks
 - [x] I. In the exercise solution directory, create a new **empty** solution named `Calculators`.
 Path: `<repo root>/B1A/<your github username>/`.
 See [example](../solutions/B1A/dystopiandev/Calculators).
 - [x] II.
 Add a new .NET 7 project (of class library type) named `Calculators.Features` to the solution.